 This last type is for special-use life jackets.
 The minimum buoyancy is from 15.5 pounds to 22 pounds.

-For kayak fishing, you should get Type III or Type V. (If you opt for Type V make sure it is designed specifically for kayak angling).
+For canoe or kayak fishing, you should get Type III or Type V. (If you opt for Type V make sure it is designed specifically for kayak angling).
 The two types are comfortable.

 Speaking of comfortable…

 3. Comfort (Size and Fit)